Close

 The basic chemicals produced are building block of numerous products from our daily life.
 Think of insulation materials, pipes, lightweight materials that reduce car fuel consumption and emissions, medical applications such as disinfectant hand gel, syringes, intravenous bags, MRI scanning devices and sterile packaging, wind turbines, packaging materials that lengthen the storage time of foods, and so on.

-INEOS has also developed a new biopolymer produced from a residue of the pulp and paper industry that helps produce plastics with 90% reduction in greenhouse gas emissions.
+INEOS has also developed a new range of biopolymers based on residues from the pulp and paper industry that can produce plastics with 90% reduction in greenhouse gas emissions

 INEOS supports various initiatives to remove plastics that have ended up in the environment.
 Just think of Operation Clean Sweep in the port of Antwerp, the Ocean Clean-up, and other sustainability initiatives of the port of Antwerp.